thosgood/this-weeks-finds/markdown/151-200/week185.md

 ... and it goes on forever.
-In particular, if you look further down this chart, you'll see that N appears in the left-hand column as the free commutative rig on no generators, Set appears in the right-hand column as the free symmetric 2-rig on no generators.
+In particular, if you look further down this chart, you'll see that N appears in the left-hand column as the free commutative rig on no generators, \mathsf{Set} appears in the right-hand column as the free symmetric 2-rig on no generators.

 Huh?